chintunglin/nextrngbook/docs/index.md

 such as "jump-ahead parallelization."

-For more details on the DX generators, refer to [Chapter 3](https://link.springer.com/chapter/10.1007/978-3-031-76722-7_3) of the RNG book [[1]](#references).
+For more details on the DX generator, refer to [Chapter 3](https://link.springer.com/chapter/10.1007/978-3-031-76722-7_3) of the RNG book [[1]](#references).
 **Section 3.1** discusses the advantage and challenge of large order MRGs,